 Social Security Disability Benefits for Heart Disease

-By Wally Mountz / April 19, 2017 / Applying for Social Security Disability & SSI Benefits / No Comments
+By Wally Mountz / April 19, 2017 / Applying for Social Security Disability & SSI Benefits / 2 Comments

 We explain how you may be eligible for disability benefits for heart disease, what to do to qualify and prove your inability to work, and how Social Security reviews your medical history and tests your job function ability.

-To collect disability benefits for heart disease, the two most important factors the SSA considers are how serious your disease is and the type of heart disease you have been diagnosed with.
+To collect disability benefits for heart disease, the two most important factors SSA considers are how serious your disease is and whether with treatment your condition will improve before you have been disabled twelve months.
 There are a number of different heart problems, but the final assessment is whether or not your condition affects you so much that you have been or will be are unable to work at a level that it is substantial gainful activity for period of twelve months or more.
 (The twelve months can be interrupted by short work attempts if you have to stop work again due to your cardiac illness.

 Many types of heart disease qualify for Social Security disability benefits if their manifestation is serious enough to cause disability.
-In years past, chronic heart disease meant the patient might never return to work, however, with today’s advancements in treatments, along with new medications, more and more heart patients are returning to the workplace.
+In years past, chronic heart disease meant the patient might never return to work; however, with today’s advancements in treatments, along with new medications, more and more heart patients are returning to the workplace.
 Although many people respond favorably to effective treatment for a variety of cardiac conditions and go on living actively and working; others may not be able to.

-Examples of Heart Diseases that Could Meet SSA’s Standards
+Heart Diseases that Could Meet SSA’s Blue Book Standards

-- Aorta Aneurism or in a major branch
+- Aorta Aneurism or an aneurism in a major arterial branch

 - Chronic Venous Insufficiency